 Studies involve different methods for gathering information and testing hypotheses above and beyond the traditional “identify, iterate, decide” design model.
 Students are asked to map the research process, and explore it’s integration into work from the previous seminar.
 Expected outcomes include visual and/or written presentation of a hypothetical process which integrates research into the student’s working method.

 Several lines of inquiry are identified based on a student’s individual area of interest.
 An in-depth analysis of a selected topic (written or visual) is developed throughout the quarter.
 In addition, a thesis proposal is one of the expected outcomes of the course.

 In the second year, the focus is on developing a master’s thesis.
+The Autumn quarter is spent completing the research necessary to build out the project.
 In the final two quarters of study, degree candidates produce a substantial thesis project that is publicly exhibited at the Henry Art Gallery on campus.